-The directors are of the opinion, based on the information and explanations given by management, that the system of internal control provides reasonable assurance that the financial records may be relied on for the preparation of the annual financial statements.
+The directors are of the opinion, based on the information and explanations given by management, that the system of internal control provides reasonable assurance that the financial records may be relied on for the preparation of the annual separate financial statements.
 However, any system of internal financial control can provide only reasonable, and not absolute, assurance against material misstatement or loss.
-The going concern basis has been adopted in preparing the financial statements.
+The going concern basis has been adopted in preparing the annual separate financial statements.
 Based on forecasts and available cash resources the directors have no reason to believe that the Company will not be a going concern in the foreseeable future.
-The financial statements support the viability of the Company.
+The annual separate financial statements support the viability of the Company.

-The external auditors are responsible for independently auditing and reporting on the annual financial statements.
-The annual financial statements have been examined by the external auditors and their unqualified audit report is presented on pages 31 to 33.
+The external auditors are responsible for independently auditing and reporting on the Company financial statements.
+The financial statements have been examined by the Company external auditors and their unqualified audit report is presented on pages 27 to 58.

-The annual financial statements set out on pages 23 to 60 which have been prepared on the going-concern basis, were approved by the directors and were signed on 30 May 2023 on their behalf by:
+The annual separate financial statements set out on pages 38 to 58 which have been prepared on the going concern basis, were approved by the directors and were signed on 31 July 2024 on their behalf by: